donnaada/reading-notes/201/class05.md

 # 🗒️ Class 05

-The topics covered in the reading are important to get an understanding more of how we can make our site more accessible to the public.
+The topics covered in the reading are important to get an understanding more of how we can make our site more accessible to the public and visually appealing

 ## Learning HTML